Outlook credentials issue

 How to fix it – attempt #2

 In Credential Manager, select Windows Credentials.
-Then, look at the credentials listed, expanding to view the details where necessary and look for the items with the email address you’re trying to add.
+Then, look at the credentials listed, expand to view the details where necessary and look for the items with the email address that is being added.

-In my case, I removed the items instead of simply trying to change the credentials but I suppose you could try to edit the credential to see if it would allow a password change.
+In my case, I removed the items instead of simply trying to change the credentials but I suppose one could try to edit the credentials to see if it would allow a password change.

 Once I removed the 2 or 3 things that had referenced my credentials, running through the process once more (and entering the App Password as I should have in the first place), I was able to add the account to Outlook successfully.